MiloMindbender/UE4VirtualProduction/README.md

 [![Virtual Production](https://img.youtube.com/vi/1rVqjiNDPJU/0.jpg)](https://youtu.be/1rVqjiNDPJU "Virtual Production Example")

-# In This Repository
+# Active Projects In This Repository

-* VPStudio -- my Virtual Production tutorial, this is being improved regularly and is the project you should use.
+* VPStudio -- my Virtual Production tutorial, this is the project you should use.

+# OBSOLETE items for reference

+These are still in the repository for future reference, but YOU SHOULD NOT use them.
+Improved versions of all this stuff is now built-in to VPStudio.

-* UE4VirtualProduction -- OBSOLETE now, this is an earlier project kept here for reference.
+* UE4VirtualProduction -- Is my first Virtual Production project, kept here for reference
-* TrackerTest -- OBSOLETE now release 5 of VPStudio has Tracker Testing built-in.
+* TrackerTest -- Some experiments at testing VIVE trackers

 # Getting Started

-Everyone has a different hardware and studio so none of this is "plug-and-play" you have to learn to customize the setup for the hardware you have.
+None of this is "plug-and-play" you have to customize the setup for the hardware and studio you have.
 The tutorials on [my youtube channel.](https://www.youtube.com/user/GregCorson) will help you get started.
 If you have never used Unreal Engine you should  watch a couple of the getting started courses on the [Unreal Engine Learning Hub](https://www.unrealengine.com/en-US/onlinelearning-courses) to get familiar with how to use Unreal.

 Everything here was done as my hobby using consumer DSLR cameras, VIVE VR gear and a gaming PC.
 You can get started using a webcam or smartphone camera and a laptop or scale this up to use professional studio equipment.
 The same software is used for everything.